milkbottledude/Project-SG_Uni_cutoffs/README.md

 link_here

 I apologise if Fig 5.4 seems overwhelming and has a lot of gobbledegook, you only need to pay attention to the areas circled and underlined.
+To put better into perspective how the faculty_dict would look like, i printed out the faculties and courses in a reader-friendly way below (Fig 5.5).

+Fig 5.5:

+link here

+The course names have a '-' in front to show that they are under the faculty and school names.
+I used a simple nested for-loop which i added to the end of my python code, you can see it at the top of Fig 5.5 its very straightforward.

 ## V6: